-University Academic Drop
+University Academic Dismissal or Withdrawal

-If a student is academically dismissed by the University, the student is responsible for notifying the Office of Residential Life of their status and to make arrangements to pick up personal belongings.
-Rooms must be vacated by noon the day following a student's formal withdrawal or dismissal from the University.
-Any room and board charges that the student incurred during a stay on campus will need to be paid by the student.
-A student refund will be processed based on the Board of Trustee approved refund schedule.
+If a student is academically dismissed or officially withdraws from the University, the student is responsible for notifying the Office of Residential Life of their status and to make arrangements to pick up personal belongings.
+Once the Office of Residential Life receives official notification of a withdrawal from the Office of Registration and Records, the student will be notified through official university communication methods and will have 48 hours to vacate their room.
+Any housing and food charges that the student incurred during a stay on campus will need to be paid by the student.
+A student refund will be processed based on the Board of Trustees approved refund schedule.
 If the student becomes re-enrolled during the contract period, the student will be obligated to the remaining portion of the contract.